documentationfor yFiles for HTML 3.0.0.1

 graph.addBend(edge, [200, 240])

-PolylineEdgeStyle handles self-loops, i.e. edges which start and end at the same node.
-Self-loops without bends are rendered in an orthogonal path which exits and enters the node.
-For self-loops with one bend the same applies, but the path is chosen such that the bend lies on one of the path’s corners.
+PolylineEdgeStyle handles self-loops, that is, edges which start and end at the same node.
+Self-loops without bends are rendered with an orthogonal path which exits and enters the node.
+For self-loops with one bend, the same applies, but the path is chosen so that the bend lies on one of the path’s corners.
 Self-loops with two or more bends are rendered normally.

 Self-loops with no, one, and more bends.
 The bends are highlighted.